aman-chhetri/FlipMart/README.md

 <!--Banner-->

-# FlipMart - A Smart Shopping Basket by Binary Coders</b>
+# FlipMart - A Personalized Product Recommender by Binary Coders</b>
 Flipsmart is an attempt to bring the features to life of the robust and popular E-Commerce application - FlipMart.
 This project was built as a part of the Flipkart GRID 5.0 where we build our project on a Problem Statement: Personalized Product Recommendations

 <b> What does this project solves: </b><br/>